sagemath/sagewiki_to_gh-2022-10-10/days30_statusreports.md

  * Chris Berg and Anne Schilling worked on an implementation of the nilCoxeter algebra and noncommutative k-Schur functions for affine type A. Jason Bandlow and Franco Saliola reviewed the patch [[http://trac.sagemath.org/sage_trac/ticket/11290|trac #11290]] and it received a positive review.

- * Travis Scrimshaw wrote code for the bijection between rigged configurations and crystal paths.
+ * Travis Scrimshaw wrote code for the bijection between rigged configurations and crystal paths and opened the corresponding ticket [[http://trac.sagemath.org/sage_trac/ticket/11305|trac #11305]].
 In particular, he implemented the Kleber algorithm which provides an efficient way to create all highest weight rigged configuration for a given sequence of rectangles and given weight.
 His code was pushed to the sage-combinat server.

  * Much work was done by several participants (Hugh Thomas, Eric Webster, Ryan Oulton, JP Simard, Calin Fraser, Josh Koncovy, Gaelan Hanlon, Francis Bischoff, Florent Hivert, Christian Stump) on implementing the full collection of d-complete posets, the slant product of d-complete posets, and jeu de taquin for them.
 Some of this code can be found in the page for the [[http://wiki.sagemath.org/days30_prize|Sage Days 30 Best First Contribution Prize]].